nisrinfrh/-Creating-an-executive-data-summary/README.md

 Products over two years, including wholesale and retail prices as well as sales quantities.

+Next, I checked for missing and duplicate values in the data.

-Afterward, I adjusted and organized the headings in the Excel sheet.
-Initially, I selected cell
+Following that, I organized and adjusted the headings in the Excel sheet.

-A4 and inputted the heading "TOTAL Q1 SALES."
-Then, I chose cell A10 and typed "Q1 MONTHLY TOTALS" as
+Initially, I inserted the heading "TOTAL Q1 SALES" into cell A4.
+Then,

+I labeled cell A10 as "Q1 MONTHLY TOTALS."
+Once the headings were in place,
-The heading.
-Once the headings were added to cells A4 and A10, I applied various formatting options

-To ensure they were visually impactful.
+I applied various formatting options To ensure they were visually impactful

 ![Screenshot (174)](https://github.com/nisrinfrh/nisrinfrh.github.io./assets/157531427/4e0888d7-585a-40fc-a1b5-c991335aced7)